codurance/site/src/_posts/2019-10-14-worlds-strongest-architecture.md

 normally the case that the person asking for the software product will then have an entire backlog ready for you to work on straight away.
 This is because they themselves have work to do, taking the product to show investors etc.

-The previous paragraph talks about how we should not spend too much time discussing architecture, without anything tangible to show.
+One should not spend too much time discussing architecture, without anything tangible to show.
 This however, does not mean we should not have architectural discussions, they just need to be tailored to the context.
 If the PoC was for a platform to help people manage microservices, then the architecture might be even more important and might warrant more focus.
 These conversations should still be centered around what is to be optimised for.